awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_mch.md

    For more information about the MPLAB Snap Debugger, see the [MPLAB Snap In\-Circuit Debugger Information Sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/MPLAB%20Snap%20In-Circuit%20Debugger%20IS%20DS50002787A.pdf)\.

+## Set up the Microchip Curiosity PIC32MZ EF Hardware Using PICkit On Board \(PKOB\)<a name="setup-env_mch-pkob"></a>

+We recommend that you follow the setup procedure in the previous section\.
+However, you can evaluate and run FreeRTOS demos with basic debugging using the integrated PICkit On Board \(PKOB\) programmer/debugger by following these steps\.

+1. Connect the MikroElectronika USB UART click Board to the microBUS 1 connector on the Microchip Curiosity PIC32MZ EF\.

+1. To connect your board to the internet, do one of the following:
+   + To use **Wi\-Fi**, connect the MikroElectronika Wi\-Fi 7 click Board to the microBUS 2 connector on the Microchip Curiosity PIC32MZ EF\. \(Follow the steps "To configure your Wi\-Fi" in [Configuring the FreeRTOS Demos](freertos-configure.md)\.
-1. Connect one end of an Ethernet cable to the LAN8720 PHY daughter board\.
+   + To use **Ethernet** to connect the Microchip Curiosity PIC32MZ EF Board to the internet, connect the PIC32 LAN8720 PHY daughter board to the J18 header on the Microchip Curiosity PIC32MZ EF\.
+Connect one end of an Ethernet cable to the LAN8720 PHY daughter board\.
 Connect the other end to your router or other internet port\.

+1. Connect the USB micro\-B port named "USB DEBUG" on the Microchip Curiosity PIC32MZ EF Board to your computer using a USB type A to USB micro\-B cable\.

+1. Connect the MikroElectronika USB UART click Board to your computer using a USB A to USB mini\-B cable\.

 ## Set Up Your Development Environment<a name="setup-env_mch"></a>